-Information was made available in alternate formats upon request and in a timely manner.
+Information continues to be made available in alternate formats upon request, and in a timely manner.
 We consult with the person making any request to determine the suitability of an alternate format.
-We continue to rely on Bell Relay, ASL interpreters and other similar services when required in providing service to people who are deaf, deafened, hard of hearing, or who have speech disabilities.
+Bell Relay, ASL interpreters and other similar services are engaged when required to provide service to people who are deaf, deafened, hard of hearing, or who have speech disabilities.

-We continue to focus on posting new web content in an accessible format for our clients, employees and members of the public.
+We continue to post new web content in an accessible format for our clients, employees and members of the public.
 For example, corporate policies, business plans and other documents posted on OPB's Open Government web page are created in accessible formats.